 If you have insomnia, you may also experience symptoms that include:

 Different types of insomnia are categorized by the duration of time your sleep is disrupted.
 If you experience insomnia a few times a month, you have short-term, or acute insomnia.
-Chronic insomnia occurs if your sleep problems happen three nights a week or more for longer than one month.
+Chronic insomnia occurs if your sleep problems happen two nights a week or more for longer than one month.

 You may experience insomnia for a number of reasons.
 Acute insomnia often arises because of day-to-day stresses.
 If you’re anxious about an exam or depressed because of life circumstances, you may have trouble with your sleep schedule.